graphsense/graphsense-python/docs/TxsApi.md

     currency = "btc" # str | The cryptocurrency code (e.g., btc)
     tx_hash = "04d92601677d62a985310b61a301e74870fa942c8be0648e16b1db23b996a8cd" # str | The transaction hash
-    io = "outputs" # str | Input or outpus values of a transaction
+    io = "outputs" # str | Input or outpus values of a transaction include_nonstandard_io = False # bool | Whether to include non-standard inputs/outputs such as OP_RETURN of a transaction (UTXO only) (optional) if omitted the server will use the default value of False include_io_index = False # bool | Whether to include the index of inputs/outputs of a transaction (UTXO only) (optional) if omitted the server will use the default value of False

     # example passing only required values which don't have defaults set
     try:
         # Returns input/output values of a specific transaction identified by its hash
         api_response = api_instance.get_tx_io(currency, tx_hash, io)
+        pprint(api_response)
+    except graphsense.ApiException as e:
+        print("Exception when calling TxsApi->get_tx_io: %s\n" % e)

+    # example passing only required values which don't have defaults set
+    # and optional values
+    try:
+        # Returns input/output values of a specific transaction identified by its hash
+        api_response = api_instance.get_tx_io(currency, tx_hash, io, include_nonstandard_io=include_nonstandard_io, include_io_index=include_io_index)
         pprint(api_response)
     except graphsense.ApiException as e:
         print("Exception when calling TxsApi->get_tx_io: %s\n" % e)